Nursery education is for three and four year olds.

 If you do not express a preference, or you submit your application after the closing date, it will be less likely that your child will be able to attend the nursery of your choice.

-Contact voluntary aided (faith) schools directly for a nursery application form.
+You should contact voluntary aided (faith) schools directly for a nursery application form.

 Oversubscription criteria for admission to nursery